Tour Highlights: Lima, Machu Picchu, Cuenca, Amazon Basin. Our Galapagos cruise section is limited to 16 participants.

 Galapagos Islands Cruise

-Second of 4 nights on our cruise ship.
-MY Eden or similar.
+Third of 5 nights on our cruise ship.
+Motor Yacht Millennium or similar.
 B, L & D.

 DAY 19 Saturday November 10